 where $V_{\beta,m,[1,\cdots,t]}(\cdot)$ denotes the maximum expected reward obtained over~$t$ steps.
 Obviously our linearized threshold function is equivalent to the case of $t=1$.
 The larger $t$ is, the better approximation to the optimal threshold function since

 So the approximation error to the original decision boundary $C(m)$ converges to zero as $t\rightarrow\infty$.
 Nevertheless, the algorithmic complexity definitely increases with~$t$.

-Future work also includes a theoretical verification of the relaxed indexability relative to the linearized threshold function (\ie $t=1$), the systematic categorization of threshold functions to build efficient algorithms for general partially observable RMAB problems, and the analysis on the duality gap introduced by the relaxation for arm-decoupling (the relaxation to the expected number of arms to activate).
+Future work will include the theoretical verification of relaxed indexability in relation to the linearized threshold function (\ie $t=1$), systematic categorization of threshold functions to develop efficient algorithms for general partially observable RMAB problems, and analysis of the duality gap introduced by the relaxation for arm-decoupling (specifically, the relaxation concerning the expected number of arms to activate).

 \ACKNOWLEDGMENT{The author gratefully acknowledges the help from his students, Jiale Zha and Chengzhong Zhang, for the numerical analysis and figures.
-The author's colleague, Prof. Ting Wu, provided very helpful comments for improving this paper.}
+The author's colleague Prof. Ting Wu and the anonymous reviewers provided very helpful comments for improving this paper.}

 \ECSwitch